Koren Zailckas: Education

-Memoir Vs. Fiction
+Career

 As a writer, Zailckas says her writing is informed by memoirists Mary Karr, Nick Flynn, Tobias Wolff, as well as novelists T. C. Boyle, Jeffrey Eugenides, A. M. Homes, Richard Ford, Haruki Murakami, Amy Hempel, George Saunders and Lorrie Moore.
 She has also admitted she is heavily influenced by music and song lyrics.
 Zailckas has been quoted as saying, "If you're a writer, there's a lot of inspiration to be found in lyrics.
 That's the first thing I do before I get to work in the morning: have a cup of coffee and put on a record."

 Zailckas downplays the catharsis of memoir-writing, saying, "All said and done, I'm reluctant to say writing Smashed was cathartic.
 For one, I think we assign that term to women far more often than we assign it to men.
 All too often, men's works are deemed 'literature' and women's are dismissed as 'therapy.'
 On a personal level, sure, it's easier to discuss old indignities.
 Talking, for instance, about a horrifying blackout doesn't rattle me the way it used to.
 I'm not convinced I've come to term with old aches as much as I've had to numb myself to them for the sake of spreading the book's message.
 Ultimately, I think a memoir leaves its author with more terror than comfort, more questions than closure.
 More than anything, I feel a growing breach between 'me' and the 'me' on the page.
 It's an occupational hazard, I guess.
 I feel sort of exiled from my own experiences."

 Early in her career, Zailckas said she found writing fiction more challenging than writing narrative non-fiction.
 "For me, fiction-writing is about escapism.
 Whereas memoir-writing is about facing cold, harsh realities.
 I'll let you guess which one is more of a party...
 Naw, in reality, there are challenges to both.
 In memoir, there's the burden of truth.
 And in fiction, there's the burden of fantasy.
 Me, I find fiction harder.
 There are so many possibilities in fiction.
 The story can go absolutely anywhere.
 And that overwhelms me.
 That strikes fear in my timid, little heart.
 I like being restricted to the cage of fact, the coop of reality.
 Without it, I feel a certain agoraphobia."

 Regardless, she switched to fiction writing in later life when she was troubled by the way some people take memoir as liturgy and the publishing industry often turns memoirists as self-help gurus.
 She is quoted as saying she has no desire to tell people how to live their "best lives."
 She also feels she can be more truthful in fiction and the medium allows her to provide more privacy for her children.
-She authored the novels "Mother, Mother," which won an Alex Award, and "The Drama Teacher.”
+She authored the novels Mother, Mother, which won an Alex Award, and The Drama Teacher.